Bill Naito: Early life

 William S. Naito was born in Portland in 1925, to Hide and Fukiye Naito, who had emigrated from Japan in 1912.
 His parents owned a curio shop in downtown Portland, and young Bill spent much time helping his father at the shop.

 After the Japanese attack on Pearl Harbor in 1941, the Portland area became one of the "exclusion zones" created under Executive Order 9066, affecting Japanese Americans living within 200 mi of the Pacific Coast.
 In order to avoid internment, Hide Naito moved the family to Salt Lake City, Utah, to live with relatives there.
 Bill Naito was a 16-year-old sophomore at Portland's former Washington High School at the time.

-After graduating from high school in Utah, Naito joined the U.S. Army, in 1944, and was a member of the 442nd Infantry Regiment during World War II.
+In Salt Lake City, Naito raised chickens in the back yard to support the family, designing and building the coops himself.
+After graduating from Granite High School, Naito joined the U.S. Army in 1944, and was a member of the 442nd Infantry Regiment during World War II.
 He served in Military Intelligence in the post-war occupation of Japan, as a translator, before being honorably discharged in 1946 at the rank of staff sergeant.
 He returned to Portland to attend Reed College, graduating Phi Beta Kappa in 1949 with a degree in economics.
 Continuing his education at the University of Chicago, he earned a master's degree in economics in 1951.
 He met Millicent (Micki) Sonley in Chicago, and they married in 1951.
 The couple had four children.